 Working of Liquidity Mining

-The basic answers for “what is liquidity mining?” can provide an overview of the process.
-However, you need to dive deeper into the working of the process for understanding its implications comprehensively.
+The basic answers to “What is liquidity mining?” can provide an overview of the process.
+However, you need to dive deeper into the workings of the process to understand its implications comprehensively.
 First of all, you should know that liquidity mining is also referred to as yield farming.
 Now, you know that liquidity farming or mining involves offering liquidity to decentralized exchanges through cryptocurrencies.
 Decentralized exchanges are required to be liquid by nature, thereby implying the facility of rewards for users offering liquidity to them.

 Interestingly, the foundations of liquidity mining with Bitcoin and other cryptocurrencies started on these platforms with facilities for token swapping.
 Token swaps allowed the possibility of trading one token for another one in a liquidity pool.
 Users had to pay specific fees for every trade, such as 0.3% of the value of swapped tokens on Uniswap.

 The AMM would then collect the fees and distribute them among liquidity providers as rewards.
 Now, the DEX would present a symbiotic ecosystem where different groups of users support each other.
 For example, the token swapper pays a small fee for trading on the decentralized exchange, the DEX gets the desired liquidity, and the liquidity provider earns rewards for offering liquidity.

 Another important factor in the working of liquidity farming or mining refers to the liquidity mining pool.
 The liquidity pool generally includes two different tokens, providing representation for a single trading pair.
 The majority of decentralized exchanges imply the need for distributing tokens in a liquidity pool in a 1:1 ratio.
 It basically suggests that the liquidity pool should have an equal amount of both tokens in the trading pair.

 Curious to understand the complete smart contract development lifecycle?
 Enroll now in Smart Contracts Development Course